qudou/xmlplus/README.md

 $ npm install
 ```

-### Install via NPM
+### Install with NPM

-If having installed the NPM client, you can install xmlplus via NPM with the fllowing command.
+If having installed the NPM client, you can install xmlplus with NPM.

 ```bash
 $ npm install xmlplus